 Benefits for Students

-Undergraduate and graduate engineers who have participated in the Engineers in Business competition have reported a positive and useful experience, for example:
+Undergraduate and graduate engineers who have participated in the Engineers in Business funded-competition have reported a positive and useful experience, for example:

 Engineering graduate employers have stated that they value skills which are not necessarily widely regarded as a standard part of the typical undergraduate experience.
 These include softer skills such as team working, communication skills, prioritisation, and commercial thinking.
 These skills help graduate engineers better compete in the workplace and, arguably, become better engineers – as well as pursue more successful careers.
 Recipients of the Engineers in Business prizes can also add this accolade to their CVs, making themselves more marketable.